Automation

 The automation module is included in the package for premium partners and is available as an additional paid module to partners.

-Only the admin and operations roles can visit the automation page and create an automation
+Only the admin and operations roles can access the automation overview and create automations.

 Automation types